CodeYourFuture/GitExampleRecipes/mug-brownie.md

 Often times, I will skip the microwave stage, and just eat the brownie mix.
 There no egg in it, so it's not even a salmonella risk!

+If you're looking for what to cook when you're tired of everything, we've got your back.
+These simple recipes will get you in and out of the kitchen in a snap.

 What you need
 =============